lukeiayf/order-ms/README.md

   Order Management API with Microservices
 </h1>

-This is an application made to manage orders in a microservices RESTfull environment, I used [this vídeo](https://www.youtube.com/watch?v=e_WgAB0Th_I) as an inspiration.
+This is an application made to manage orders in a microservices RESTful environment, I used [this vídeo](https://www.youtube.com/watch?v=e_WgAB0Th_I), and [this challenge](https://github.com/buildrun-tech/buildrun-desafio-backend-btg-pactual/blob/main/problem.md) as an inspiration.

 ## Technologies